aartimehar/Bootstrap-Portfolio-/README.md

 - Using Grid system from the with Bootstrap values.
 - Maximizing writing CSS values in HTML
-- Include links that are applicable to your portfolio
+- Include links that are applicable to my portfolio
 - Links  navigate to the appropriate sections
 - A jumbotron featuring my picture,my  name, and any other information.
 - A section displaying my work in grid.